ibou02/byng/README.md

 #Containers' launcehing
 Now that all servers are ready ,it's time to launch the database.This command will launch 3 database conatainers and save them in the pool:

-- Always in the folder
+- Always in the folder:
   vagrant ssh
-- We are now in the master server ssh-add /vagrant.key fleectl ----tunnel 172.17.8.101:22 start /vagrant/cluster/by ng.db.*
+- We are now in the master server: ssh-add /vagrant.key fleectl ----tunnel 172.17.8.101:22 start /vagrant/cluster/by ng.db.*